EdwinSch/data-id-mapper/README.md

-## Data-ID Mapper
+## UUID Mapper

 🚀 [LIVE VERSION](https://edwinsch.github.io/data-id-mapper/)

 This app generates a batch of unique character/number strings to use as unique identifiers/keys (or whatever else).
-That's all... just a simple tool for everybody who's tired of coming up with id's or data-sets for your objects and attributes... like me ;)
+That's all... just a simple tool for coming up with id's or data-sets for your objects and attributes.

 Click any generated key to clipboard-copy and mark as used.

+### Version 1.6.1

+- Toast notifications feature
+- Tool rename
+- Maximum characters upgraded

 ### Version 1.5.3